kgruiz/Recapit/README.md

 - **Smart defaults** – works out of the box with built-in prompts and Markdown headers; override prompts via `templates/` or custom strategies in `prompts/` when you need fine control.
 - **Resumable video ingestion** – manifests record normalized MP4 hashes, chunk ranges, and file URIs so reruns with `--skip-existing` only process dirty chunks.
 - **Auto classification** – invoke the tool without subcommands (or via `transcribe`) and heuristics choose the right prompt for slides, notes, worksheets, or documents.
-- **Image-first PDF handling** – every PDF is rasterized to per-page PNGs by default for consistent transcription; opt into direct PDF ingestion with `--pdf-mode pdf` or `PDFMode.PDF` when your chosen model supports it.
+- **Image-first PDF handling** – every PDF is rasterized to per-page PNGs at 200 DPI by default for consistent transcription; change DPI with `--pdf-dpi` (or `pdf.dpi` in `recapit.yaml`) or opt into direct PDF ingestion with `--pdf-mode pdf`/`PDFMode.PDF` when your chosen model supports it.
 - **Drop-in CLI** – invoke the Typer CLI from the shell with zero boilerplate and steer behaviour through presets or configuration files.
 - **Structured outputs** – cleaned Markdown lands beside the source file by default; choose `--format latex` (or set the config default) when you want direct LaTeX instead.
 Flip `RECAPIT_SAVE_FULL_RESPONSE` on if you also want raw model dumps and `RECAPIT_SAVE_INTERMEDIATES` to keep normalized/manifest artifacts.
 - **Preset-aware CLI** – compose presets in `recapit.yaml` and layer them with command-line overrides to adjust models, exports, concurrency, and media resolution without duplicating flags.